smazurchuk/smazurchuk.github.io/_posts/2019-11-07-afni-reproc.md

         -align_opts_aea -giant_move                                     \
         -align_epi_strip_method 3dSkullStrip
 ```
 The only change I made was adding the three tlrc commands which were taken from the AFNI proc_py documentation.
-The only other editing that I made to Shana's script was chanigng the output_dir variable in here scripts.
+The only other editing that I made to Shana's script was chanigng the output_dir variable to a directory under my username.

+The next steps are to re-process the patients and use nilearn for some ICA!

 ## Notes